 When someone makes a suggestion, I like to follow up with background questions: When and under what circumstances have you implemented that in the past?
 Why was that approach successful?
-What made it more efficient, cost effective, etc.?
+What made it more efficient, cost-effective, etc.?
 Then I broaden my scope of understanding.

 Don’t make mountains out of molehills

 DON’T make a huge mind-numbing deal out of the project.
 Newbies are generally so eager to implement their knowledge or are so psyched up about being in the shoes of a PM, they generally end up overcomplicating simple things.
 I have seen “accidental” project managers perform better than those who come to the job armed with the whole pedigree of PM tools, techniques, and strategies.
-It’s better to keep work simple and streamlined so that attention can be devoted to planning, actual implementation, and overall scope and quality control, instead of waiting for the heavens to open up and rain down!
+It’s better to keep work simple and streamlined so that attention can be devoted to planning, actual implementation, and the overall scope and quality control, instead of waiting for the heavens to open up and rain down!

 Make progress the priority

 Do not always look at things from a process perspective.
 Governance is important, but when it impedes progress then there is an issue.